yetulaxman/containers-workflows/_hands-on/day3/local_image.md

 title: Tutorial2 -  Converting of local Docker images to singularity
 ---

-We have converted Docker images from registries to singularity in the previous tutorial.
+We have earlier converted Docker image from registries to singularity in the previous tutorials.
 Sometimes, the images may not be readily available in image registries for our purpose.
 In that case, we have to either modify some existing docker image or build a new one.
 This can only be done on our local machines or any host machine where we have privileged root access.
 This tutorial explains how to build a singularity image from a local docker image.

 ###  Expected outcome of this tutorial:
-After this tutorial, you will be able to:
+After this tutorial, you will learn to:
 - Save a docker image locally
 - Launch a singularity container from a local docker image